-A study of the organization and administration problems of the food and house department of certain institutions such as the school lunch, dormitories, hospitals, cafeterias; floor plans and equipment of institutional kitchens and dining rooms.
+A study of the organization and administration problems of the food and house department of certain institutions such as the school lunch, residence halls, hospitals, cafeteria; floor plans of institutional kitchens and dining rooms.

 210. PROBLEMS IN INSTITUTIONAL ADMINISTRATION.
-1 to 5 credits; I, II, and SS.
-Prerequisite or parallel: Institutional Economics II.
-Consult instructor.
+Credit to be arranged; I, II, and SS.
+Prerequisite or parallel: Institutional Economics II; consult instructor.
 Mrs. West.